Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 Absolutely!
 Students from any concentration can find appropriate placements.
 Future teachers majoring in Literature can complete internships in schools and after-school programs, for example, and Creative Writers might enjoy interning at an arts and culture magazine.
 We offer many types of positions and many students find their own placements too.
 There's something for almost everyone!
 Theatre Arts internships are obtained through a separate process - contact the Theatre arts Program Coordinator directly.

-See the Internship List (pdf) to learn about the dozens of organizations with which the English Department places to student interns, in fields including communications, marketing, public relations, editing/publishing, education, and more.
+Contact the internship coordinator (at English_Internships@uml.edu) to learn about the dozens of organizations with which the English Department places to student interns, in fields including communications, marketing, public relations, editing/publishing, education, and more.
 Read more on our Internship Placements page.

 If you are working full time during regular business hours, then, yes, if might be difficult to schedule hours at an internship site if they operate only during regular business hours.
 Even so, some placements will gladly accept help from an intern off-site or during evenings and weekends.
 If your paid work is not full time or not completed during regular business hours, then there should be no problem scheduling an internship.
 Many organizations and businesses that offer internships offer flexible hours, within the Monday - Friday 8 a.m. - 5 p.m. range.
 You just need to fit in a total of 120 hours, which, depending on when you start and end the internship, is usually in summer about 10-15 hours a week, and in fall or spring 8-10 hours a week.